 From December 2010 on, Domestic credit comprises credit institutions’ claims on other domestic sectors, other financial intermediaries, financial auxiliaries as well as insurance corporations and pension funds.

-From November 2015 on, the Croatian National Bank presents the monetary aggregates as defined by the European Central Bank.
+From November 2015 on, the Croatian National Bank presents the monetary aggregates as defined by the European Central Bank (data series from December 2010).
 Monetary aggregates comprise monetary liabilities of monetary financial institutions to non-MFI Croatian residents excluding central government.
 Monetary aggregate M1 (a “narrow” monetary aggregate) comprises currency in circulation and overnight deposits in kuna and foreign currency.
 Overnight deposits comprise transaction accounts (including restricted deposits), savings deposits and overnight loans.
 Monetary aggregate M2 (an “intermediate” monetary aggregate) comprises monetary aggregate M1, time deposits in kuna and foreign currency with original maturity of up to and including two years (including loans received, except overnight loans and repurchase agreements) and deposits redeemable at a period of notice of up to and including three months.
 Monetary aggregate M3 (a “broad” monetary aggregate) comprises monetary aggregate M2, repurchase agreements, money market fund shares and units as well as debt securities with original maturity of up to and including two years.